News

 I just created a little CUDA program to make use of the GPU to continue to brute-force where I left off many years ago.
 Just a little something to run in the background, in the hopes that some of the last unknown properties of the games will be revealed.

-JorSys news
+Jorsys news